-Grouping of injury settings
+Domains of injury prevention

 Frequently a distinction is made between major "settings of injuries" in order to roughly quantify the burden of injury for which certain policy sectors bear the responsibility ("domains of injury prevention"): e.g. road traffic accidents "belong" mainly to the transport sector, work place accidents to the labour sector, interpersonal violence to internal affairs and justice, school accidents to education, sport injuries to the sport policy sector, home and leisure accidents to family and consumer policies and self-harm to the public health sector.

-This approach is partly reflected in the list of recommended ECHI indicators: ECHI 29 "Home, leisure and school accidents" (HLA), ECHI 30 "Traffic accidents", ECHI 31 "Workplace Accidents" and ECHI 32 "Suicide attempts".
+This approach is partly reflected in the list of recommended ECHI indicators (European Core Health Indicators): ECHI 29 "Home, leisure and school accidents" (HLA), ECHI 30 "Traffic accidents", ECHI 31 "Workplace Accidents" and ECHI 32 "Suicide attempts" [13].
+It is advised, to consider this policy driven approach also at national level, when reporting on injuries.